Skip to content

 6. Add Unique Data and Perspectives

 Google AI has hundreds of pages to choose from that answer the same question.
-The ones that stand out deliver unique data:
+The ones that stand out deliver something a competitor can't just copy: results from their own research and tests, case studies with specific numbers, original frameworks and methodologies, an expert perspective instead of repeating what everyone else already says.

 7. Optimize for Featured Snippets

 There is a strong correlation between appearing in featured snippets and being cited in AI Overviews.
-Pages that earn featured snippets often also appear in AI Overviews.
+Pages that earn featured snippets often also appear in AI Overviews — in practice, those are two measurements of the same underlying trait: citability.

 8. Monitor and Analyze

-Monitoring AI Overviews is harder than tracking organic positions, but it's possible:
+Monitoring AI Overviews is harder than tracking organic positions, but it's possible — and we treat it as a standing line item in reporting, exactly like ordinary SEO rankings.

 AI Overviews — Opportunity or Threat?